YusufWolf/Guess-It/README.md

 # Guess-It
-A game that contains guessing the country by its flag and guessing the football club by its logo.
+A game that contains guessing the country by its flag.